Prevent Type 2 Diabetes With The Setpoint Diet

 It is important to stop type 2 diabetes and prediabetes because of the health problems high blood glucose levels cause.

 You naturally have glucose circulating in your bloodstream, and this amount ebbs and flows throughout the day.
 Your blood sugar level is influenced by diet, stress, exercise, and other factors.
-But carbohydrate consumption has the biggest impact on your blood sugar levels, and the extent of the impact depends upon 2 factors: quantity of carbohydrates consumed at one sitting, and the form of the carbohydrate.
+But carbohydrate consumption has the biggest impact on your blood sugar levels, and the extent of the impact depends upon 2 factors: the number of carbohydrates consumed in one sitting and the form of the carbohydrate.

 If you eat complex carbs, such as non-starchy vegetables, you’ll experience a slower, more gradual rise in your blood sugar levels because the fiber slows down the absorption of glucose into the bloodstream.

-Why do eating too many simple carbs negatively affect blood glucose levels?
-Two reasons.
-The first is that our cells and organs need glucose for energy, but they cannot handle a huge amount of glucose at one time.
-When you eat a large number of simple carbs at one time, your body can’t deal with it.
+How does this happen?
+Simple.
+Your cells and organs need glucose for energy, but they cannot handle a huge amount of glucose at one time.
+When you eat a large number of simple carbs at one time, your body can’t deal with them.

 Insulin cannot get it to your cells fast enough, and your cells cannot absorb that much glucose at one time anyway.
 But since insulin has just a short time to clear the glucose from your bloodstream, it sends most of it to your fat cells.
 (Fat cells always have room for glucose.)
 This causes weight gain, the leading risk factor for type 2 diabetes.
 (More about that shortly.)

-The second reason why simple carbs negatively affect blood glucose levels is that if you regularly eat large quantities of simple carbs, your pancreas regularly releases large amounts of insulin into the bloodstream.
+In addition, if you regularly eat large quantities of simple carbs, your pancreas regularly releases large amounts of insulin into the bloodstream.
 Insulin’s job is to unlock the door of the cells to allow glucose to enter.
 But if the cells are continually exposed to insulin, they become resistant to it and refuse to open.
-This causes your blood sugar levels to rise, eventually leading to type 2 diabetes.
+This causes your blood sugar levels to rise, eventually leading to weight gain, obesity, and type 2 diabetes.